Graham-Phillips/fxgrid-ang2/README.md

 ABOUT:
 Displays mock fx market data, columns are sortable.

 The last 3 (unsortable) columns are a form of sparkline- they are a bit unusual as they start with a flat line which gradually gains data points over time, as opposed to a time-series style sparkline that grows along the y-axis.
-The intention is so give a stronger visual indication of the relative price movements when there are only a few data points.
+The intention is to give a stronger visual indication of the relative price movements when there are only a few data points.

 TODOs: